 Please remember to update your contact details with us when you change address, telephone numbers and email address.

-The practice operates an evening surgery every Thursday at Hudson Drive.
+The practice operates an extended evening surgery every Thursday at Greenwood Health Centre until 8.30pm

-We are working in conjunction with other practices in Burntwood and Lichfield to offer weekend and evening appointments.
-The surgery will be open on a rota basis approximately every 4 weeks and provide the following sessions:
+We are also working in conjunction with other practices in Burntwood and Lichfield to offer weekend appointments at Samuel Johnson Hospital, our reception will be happy to help you.

 - Saturday – 09:00am – 17:00pm

 Zero-tolerance policy to aggressive, violent or abusive behaviour against staff

 Our practice staff are here to help you and make sure you get the right treatment as quickly as possible.
 They aim to be polite, helpful and sensitive to patients’ needs and concerns.
 In return we ask that all patients treat staff with respect.
 GP Practices have a zero-tolerance policy to aggressive, violent or abusive behaviour against staff which may result in patients being removed from a practice list and in some cases practices may choose to inform the police.